hydra/pnpconvert/README.md

 Reference: https://docs.gradle.org/current/userguide/application_plugin.html

+## Known issues

+### Diptrace 3.x does not quote strings in CSV files

+Workaround: If you have a pattern, component name or component value containing a ',' the program will not work.
+Remove commas as appropriate.
+Future: allow user to specify diptrace CSV separator
+Note: Diptrace 4.x fixed this.

+### Commas in component names, notes etc.

+Background: commas cause issues with DPV generation.
+Workaround: remove them
+Future: discard/replace when found on input files and warn user.

+### Negative rotations

+Workaround: always specify positive rotation values, i.e. 270, not -90

+### Pick angle and vision system conflict.

+When the pick angle is not a right-angle the pick angle will be corrected to the nearest 90 degrees by the vision system and then the machine angle is applied to the placement.

+i.e. If you have a component in a feeder at an angle of 45 degrees the vision system could correct the pick clockwise or anti-clockwise to the nearest right-angle.

+If vision is not used then the pick angles that are not 0/90/180/270 can be used.

+If you use vision and non-right-angle pick angles your results won't be as expected.

+It is unknown if setting the width and height on rectangular components to the correct values helps with the vision correction.
+Experimentation required.
+Still, that doesn't help with square components, like ICs, inductors, etc.

+## Would-be-nice

+* apply rotation/mirroring to panel, fiducials, currently rotation/mirroring only applies to components.
+* Set units for SVG display
+* Replace specific components by reference designator.

 # DPVToGoogleSheets

 DPVToGoogleSheets is a work-in-progress tool that will take an updated .dpv file from the PnP machine and update google sheets documents with the changes.